nasebanal/hd-website/README.md

  $ git clone https://github.com/nasebanal/hd-website.git

-Step.2) If you want to use other locale than English, change local variable "LOCALE".
-If you don't have corresponding translate.py, you will see in English by default.
+Step.2) If you want to have local translation, prepare translation file in translate directory.

 Step.3) Test-run the software in your local environment.